Recipe for German Chocolate Cake Using Freshly Milled Flour

 Then get out the rest of your ingredients.

 In a stand mixer with paddle attachment (or large mixing bowl and spoon), combine 2 cups of flour, 2 cups of sugar, 3/4 cups of cocoa powder, 1 teaspoon of salt, 1 and 1/2 teaspoon of baking soda, and 2 teaspoons of baking powder.
-Stir to combine.
+Stir to mix well.

 In a small sauce pan over low heat, melt 1/2 cup of coconut oil and let it cool slightly.
-In a separate measuring cup, add 2 eggs, melted and cooled coconut oil, 1 cup of milk, and 2 teaspoons of vanilla extract.
+In a separate measuring cup, add 2 eggs, the melted and cooled coconut oil, 1 cup of milk (or coconut milk), and 2 teaspoons of vanilla extract.

 If you’d like to learn how to make your own vanilla extract from scratch, check out my tutorial!
 I also share how to make an easy alcohol free vanilla extract version.